ssz360/University-Project---Study-Plan/readme.md

 ## Main React Components

-- `Accordion` (in `/components/accordion/accordion.component.js`): It shows the course info like foldable accordion
+- `Accordion` (in `/components/accordion/accordion.component.js`): It shows the course info like a foldable accordion
 - `AccordionList` (in `/components/accordionList/accordion.component.js`): Contains the list of accordions
 - `BlankStudyPlan` (in `/components/blankStudyPlan/blankStudyPlan.component.js`): It is shown when the studyplan is not created yet, it contains two buttons for creating 'full-time' or 'part-time' studyplans
-- `CourseDetails` (in `/components/corseDetails/corseDetails.component.js`): In the main page when the users are not logged in this component is shown which presents the information about the courses when they are selected
+- `CourseDetails` (in `/components/corseDetails/corseDetails.component.js`): On the main page when the users are not logged in this component is shown which presents the information about the courses when they are selected
 - `Loading` (in `/components/loading/loading.component.js`): This component is shown instead of the main components when the data isn't gotten from the server and they are not ready yet
 - `Navbar` (in `/components/navbar/navbar.component.js`): This is the navbar of the site
-- `StudyPlan` (in `/components/studyPlan/studyPlan.component.js`): When a user creates a studyplan this components is shown and user can do actions like add, remove, modify ... through the interaction with this one, this component is consist of these other components: `StudyPlanHeader, StudyPlanTable, StudyPlanTableElement`
+- `StudyPlan` (in `/components/studyPlan/studyPlan.component.js`): When a user creates a studyplan these components is shown and the user can do actions like add, remove, modify ... through the interaction with this one, this component is consist of these other components: `StudyPlanHeader, StudyPlanTable, StudyPlanTableElement`

 ## Paged